Quick Highlights:

 What is a Degree in Ministry?

 A degree in ministry is typically offered at Christian colleges, universities, and theological seminaries.
-This degree involves deep study of the Bible, Christian theology, the history of Christianity, and the skills needed to lead and serve in a community of faith.
+This degree involves a deep study of the Bible, Christian theology, the history of Christianity, and the skills needed to lead and serve in a community of faith.
 Degree levels vary, including:

 - associate’s degrees (two years of study)